top of page

 Of course, this program would not have been a success without Chamber President Dr. Lestean M. Johnson's selfless leadership and unwavering dedication.

 Also, without the hands-on support of countless volunteers, this program could not have completed such a monumental task.
 We have a wonderful community who supports us!
-Throughout last year, the support has been unbelievable.
-We're neighbors helping neighbors.
+Throughout last years, the support has been unbelievable.

 pantry.JPG